-a) Performance Measures - For each of the three (3) funding periods, the manner in which the applicant relates each performance measure to the financial information and market resources available in the geographic service area (including existing client list); how the applicant will create MBEC brand recognition (marketing plan); and how the applicant will satisfy program performance goals.
+a) Performance Measures - For each funding period, the manner in which the applicant relates each performance measure to the financial information and market resources available in the geographic service area (including existing client list); how the applicant will create MBEC brand recognition (marketing plan); and how the applicant will satisfy program performance goals.
 In particular, emphasis may be placed on the manner in which the applicant matches MBEC performance goals with client service hours and how it accounts for existing market conditions in its strategy to achieve such goals (10 points);

 - b) Start-up Phase How the applicant will commence MBEC operations within the initial 30-day period.
-The MBEC shall have thirty (30) days to become fully operational after an award is made (see Appendix A, Work and Training Requirements) (3 points); and - c) Work Requirement Execution Plan How effectively and efficiently staff time will be used to achieve the work requirements, particularly with respect to periods beyond the start-up phase. (see Appendix A, Work and Training Requirements) (7 points).
+The MBEC shall have thirty (30) days to become fully operational after an award is made (see Appendix A, Work and Training Requirements) (3 points); and - c) Work Requirement Execution Plan The applicant will be evaluated on how effectively and efficiently staff time will be used to achieve the work requirements, particularly with respect to periods beyond the start-up phase. (see Appendix A, Work and Training Requirements) (7 points).